 As you can see, by using this strategy you can not only double, triple or quadruple your link building opportunities, but increase the number of potential link prospects exponentially.

 It’s a very powerful trick I used for ManVsWeight.com as well.
-I boosted its Domain Rating by building a ton of links to it and used that Domain Rating to rank for high $ affiliate keywords without actually building any links directly to them (I actually do have a "best CrossFit supplements" page that I rank for).
+I boosted its Domain Rating by building a ton of links to it and used that Domain Rating to rank for high $ affiliate keywords without actually building any links directly to them.

 So let’s get down to the step by step details again:

 Step #1: Decide where you want to build links to

 Let’s say I want to build links to my page with the list of 227 calisthenics exercises.
 I chose this because I know there are a lot of other pages on this topic (i.e.: bodyweight exercises) that attracted a lot of links so far, so finding link opportunities should be easy this way.

 Ok, Step #1 completed.

 Step #2: Find related, competing pages with many in-bound links

 The second step in the process is finding pages that talk about this same topic and that have already attracted a lot of links.
 This step is vital, because you’ll need to reverse engineer these backlinks.